simonborer/db-course-2019/content/posts/the-9th-week.md

   <div class="grid-x">
     <div class="cell large-10 large-offset-1">
       <p>Usually, joins are what we call an 'inner join'.
 Inner join is the default.
 You don't even have to write <code class="language-sql">INNER JOIN</code>, you can just write <code class="language-sql">JOIN</code>.</p>
-      <p>The different types of joins refer to what data to include from which table.</p>
+      <p>The type of join determines what data to include from the tables being joined.</p>
     </div>
   </div>
 </section>